Skip to content

 zotero for academic research - badri

-In one such video, the YouTuber spoke of valuable tools for a PhD student.
+In one such video, the YouTuber discussed valuable tools for PhD students.
 They introduced me to Zotero, Mendeley, Evernote, Notion, ResearchRabbit, and Grammarly applications.
-I have come to like some, while I have grown out of like with time.
-Zotero is one such app that has continued to stay along.
+I have come to like some, while I have grown out of liking with time.
+Zotero is one such app that has remained consistent.

-Furthermore, it allows you to navigate multiple citation styles with just one click.
-Even as you navigate through a tardy intext citation, you can cite the same in other formats (such as footnotes and endnotes) without hassle.
+Furthermore, it enables you to navigate multiple citation styles with a single click.
+Even as you navigate through a tardy in-text citation, you can cite the same in other formats (such as footnotes and endnotes) without hassle.

-In this blog, I will tell you how to work with the Zotero application for your everyday academic needs.
+In this blog, I will guide you through using the Zotero application to meet your everyday academic needs.
 To download Zotero, head to their website and install the application.
 On their homepage, you should ideally see a download button.

 Once you have installed the application on your Mac/Windows/Linux system, you need to sign up for the application.
-While the signup requirement is not mandatory, I recommend you sign up, as it will allow you to store your files on the cloud and access them later through a web browser.
-You must also download the Zotero Connector (an extension/plugin for the browser), a Microsoft Word AddIn and a Google Docs Plugin.
+While the signup requirement is not mandatory, I recommend signing up, as it will enable you to store your files in the cloud and access them later through a web browser.
+You must also download the Zotero Connector (an extension/plugin for the browser), a Microsoft Word add-in and a Google Docs Plugin.

 Once you sign, you will see a workspace like this: